All About Energy Density in Aviation

 What role does energy density play in aircraft performance?

-When looking at a high-energy density alternative fuels like sustainable aviation fuels (SAF), aircraft performance is actually improved.
+When looking at high-energy density alternative fuels like sustainable aviation fuels (SAF), aircraft performance is actually improved.
 Many SAFs contain fewer aromatic components, which in simple terms means that they burn more cleanly in aircraft engines.
 There are fewer local emissions, fewer contrails, and improved aircraft performance.

 If battery technology comes to fruition allowing fully electric or electric hybrid aircrafts, engineers predict performance improvements as well.
 That includes more efficiency, lower emissions, low noise levels and better take-off and landing capabilities, including vertically.